Due for a mammogram? Consider timing your breast cancer screening around the COVID-19 vaccines to avoid an unnecessary follow-up visit.

 “Typically, if we see axillary lymphadenopathy in a screening mammogram, the patient will come back for an ultrasound and if the lymph nodes are still enlarged, we recommend a biopsy,” Abinanti said.
 “The current SBI guidance is not to go right to biopsy if there has been a recent vaccine given on the side of the enlarged lymph nodes, but to offer the patient a follow-up appointment about eight to 12 weeks after the second dose of the COVID-19 vaccine to make sure the lymph nodes are decreasing in size.”

-This follow-up appointment can typically be avoided by timing the COVID-19 vaccine after a mammogram or scheduling your screening mammogram six weeks after your second vaccine dose.
-However, if you or your health care provider have a breast-related concern, do not delay your breast diagnostic exam.
+This follow-up appointment can typically be avoided by timing the COVID-19 vaccines after a mammogram or scheduling your screening mammogram six weeks after your second vaccine dose.
+But if you or your health care provider have a breast-related concern, do not delay your breast diagnostic exam.

 When women get a mammogram, Abinanti suggested they notify their physician if they received the vaccine, as well as which arm it was administered in.
 This extends to people who receive annual magnetic resonance imaging, also known as an MRI.